The Urban Leadership Learning Community (ULLC)

 ULLC students are required to take four, collaborative, non-lecture “Team Learning” courses for the core curriculum foundation courses.
 They have opportunities for more in a range of disciplines.
 The leadership activities that ULLC students participate in are many and varied and include: a Leadership Workshop Series, four workshops that investigate and apply leadership concepts to the demands of careers and good citizenship; a Summer Leadership Training Program for incoming freshmen, two weeks of intensive preparation for the demands of college life; the ULLC Council, class representatives to plan and promote program activities, such as the Annual Banquet.
 All ULLC students participate in one or more internships either related or ancillary to their career plans.

-ULLC students hold offices in a wide range of campus activities; many of them study a semester abroad; and many participate in the Winter Service Week and Alternate Spring Break opportunities offered by the Office of Campus Ministry.
+ULLC students hold offices in a wide range of campus activities; many of them study a semester abroad; and many participate in the Service Weeks opportunities offered by the Office of Campus Ministry.